francesghart/francesghart.github.io/index.md

 ![Danse Macabre]({{site.banner}})

 Hello!
 My name is Grace Hart (she/her) and I am an aspiring psychological scientist.
-I recently graduated from Boston College with a B.A. in psychology.
-I hope to pursue a PhD in clinical psychology, where I would like to use computational modeling to improve our understanding of the relationship between suicide, death beliefs/attitudes, and meaning in life.
+I am currently the lab manager of Dr. Shirley Wang's Computational Clinical Science Lab at Yale University.
+In the future, I hope to pursue a PhD in clinical psychology, where I would like to use computational modeling to improve our understanding of the relationship between suicide, death beliefs/attitudes, and meaning in life.
 I am also interested in metascience, espeically theory-building and measurement.
 In my free time, I enjoy reading and practicing yoga.

 <!-- There should be whitespace between paragraphs. -->